The BMDCR Rescue Program FAQ

 Berners cost too much from breeders; can I get one cheaper through rescue?

-Our adoption fee is $300.00 This fee is used to cover costs and can vary, but is generally less than the price of a dog from a breeder.
+Our adoption fee varies by age of the dog.
+This fee is used to cover costs and can vary, but is generally less than the price of a dog from a breeder.
 The dog may be examined by a vet if necessary, all shots will be brought up to date, and we will spay/neuter if not already done.
 Any detected or suspected health problems will be checked out and treated if possible.

 How long is your waiting list?